vovchisko/brain-thing/README.md

 This is purely file management.
 The AI works with entry names, not file paths.

+### Settings & sync

+Brain Thing stores vault-specific settings (fields, ignore rules, organize config, features, guideline) inside your vault at `.brain-thing/settings.json`.
+The vector cache also lives in `.brain-thing/vector-cache`.

+This means if you sync your vault across machines (Syncthing, Dropbox, etc.), your settings and embedding cache travel with it — same config everywhere, no re-indexing.

+Machine-specific settings (server port, window position, embedding model) stay in the app's local data folder.

 ### How it syncs

 Brain Thing watches your vault folder for changes.
 Both directions are live: